 There are some APS-C cameras, however, that have a higher dynamic range than their full-frame counterparts due to technological advances.

 It’s not about the size of the sensor, it’s about the size of the pixel and the technology associated with it.

 Shallow depth of field

 I didn’t even want to bring this up because it can get messy with all the math.

 Yes, the same 50mm f/1.8 lens will have a different hyperfocal distance between a full-frame camera and an APS-C camera.
 You’ll get a shallower depth of field – or background blur – out of the full-frame camera.

 But it’s apples and oranges by this point.
 You can still get an incredibly shallow depth of field with an APS-C camera, it just takes a different lens.

-A 50mm lens on a full-frame camera has a focal length of 50mm.
+A 50mm lens on a full-frame camera has a field of view of what you’d expect for a 50mm lens.
 There’s no conversion involved.

 Now think about this in regards to that 16mm super-wide lens you bought for those amazing skyscapes.
 Put that lens on an APS-C camera and now you have a perspective equal to a 24mm lens.
 It’s wide, but not the super-wide view you bought the lens for.

-In fact, it’s tough to find super-wide lenses for APS-C cameras because of this.
+In fact, it’s tough to find super-wide lenses for APS-C cameras because of this crop factor.